-Under the direction of our clergy Rabbi David-Seth Kirshner, Rabbi Alex Freedman, and Cantor Israel Singer, we offer daily and Shabbat services, a wide range of programming for adults and children of all ages, and one of the pre-eminent Religious School programs in Bergen County.
-We also offer a vibrant Adult Education program, an active Sisterhood, Men’s Club, Social Action Committee, Israeli Affairs Committee and special programs for teens.
+Under the direction of our clergy Rabbi David-Seth Kirshner, Assistant Rabbi Gabe Cohen, Rabbi for Lifelong Learning Jeremy Ruberg, and Cantor Israel Singer, we offer daily and Shabbat services, a wide range of programming for adults and children of all ages, and one of the pre-eminent Religious School programs in Bergen County.
+We also offer a vibrant Adult Education program, an active Sisterhood, Men’s Club, Social Action Committee, Israeli Affairs Committee, and special programs for teens.

 The spiritual experiences and social programming at Temple Emanu-El provide multiple opportunities for our members and visitors to connect to their Jewish heritage, to the State of Israel, and to form life-long bonds with their fellow congregants and community members.

-Under the leadership and guidance of Rabbi David-Seth Kirshner, Cantor Israel Singer, and Assistant Rabbi Alex Freedman warmth and abundant spirituality permeate all of our services.
+Under the leadership and guidance of Rabbi David-Seth Kirshner, Assistant Rabbi Gabe Cohen, Rabbi for Lifelong Learning Jeremy Ruberg, and Cantor Israel Singer warmth and abundant spirituality permeate all of our services.
 At Temple Emanu-El, you will experience a welcoming and engaging environment set in a traditional egalitarian Conservative framework.
 Daily minyan takes place Sunday mornings at 9:00am and Monday–Thursday at 7:00pm.
-Kabbalat Shabbat/Maariv is on Friday evenings at 7:00pm and Shabbat morning services are at 9:00am.
+Kabbalat Shabbat/Maariv is on Friday evenings at 6:15pm and Shabbat morning services are at 9:00am.

-Led by Tammy Ween, M.S. in Social Work, Temple Emanu-El’s Youth Groups are where children in 1st grade through 12th grade have fun with their friends in a social environment.
+Temple Emanu-El’s Youth Groups are where children in 1st grade through 12th grade have fun with their friends in a social environment.
 We have four Youth Groups that meet monthly either at the synagogue or off site.
-These groups are K’Ton Ton (1st and 2nd grade), Chaverim (3rd–5th grade), Kadima (6th–8th grade), and USY (9th–12th grade).
+These groups are Ta’am (Birth- 5 years old), Chaverim (K- 2nd grade), Ruach (3rd–5th grade), Kadima (6th–8th grade), ATID (8th grade) & F2F (9th–12th grade).
 We also participate in regional and national events through the United Synagogue of Conservative Judaism.
 Your children will look forward to participating in our events, and you will love the Jewish friendships that they make and the growth and learning that take place in an informal environment.

 Temple Emanu-El’s Jewish learning environment is fun and relevant.
-Our curriculum emphasizes Hebrew literacy, Jewish culture, Bible and Israel; customized materials ensure that all lessons are age- and grade-appropriate.
-The classroom experience is enhanced through Tefillah, hands-on activities (such as matzo baking and havdallah candle workshops), Kabbalat Shabbat services and field trips.
+Our curriculum emphasizes Hebrew literacy, Jewish culture, Bible, and Israel; customized materials ensure that all lessons are age- and grade-appropriate.
+The classroom experience is enhanced through Tefillah, hands-on activities, School Wide Mitzvah Days, Kabbalat Shabbat services, and much more.
 Children with learning differences are welcome.

 In times of need, Temple Emanu-El is always there for its congregants and their families.
 Our clergy regularly conduct home and hospital visits, as well as connect members with community services.
 We are blessed to have both Chesed and Bikkur Cholim Committees which reach out to those who are recuperating and to the infirm by providing emotional support and concrete assistance.
 These Committees also assist following the loss of a family member.